AdrianMeronk

 Adrian Meronk’s life away from the course

 In the summer of 2022, Adrian Meronk began dating Melania Bobrowicz, a Polish pop singer and composer.
-She has accompanied him on tour, and caddied for him at the par-three tournament at the Masters.
+She has accompanied him on tour, and caddied for him at the par-3 tournament at the Masters.

 Multiple LIV wins and Masters glory on Meronk’s radar